ustudio/nose_connection_report/README.md

 To use Nose Connection Report, simply add --with-connection-report to your nosetests command.
 When enabled, each test is run *very slowly* in a separate process.

+You can filter out specific connections by adding `--connection-report-ignore ipaddr:port`.
+If you need to filter multiple IP/port combinations, you need to specify `--connection-report-ignore` multiple times (due to a limitation in the legacy `optparse` module used by nose)